rb2nem/nem-dev-guide/website/content/06-transaction-transfer.md

 title = "Transfer Transactions" toc = true
 +++
-This chapter will cover transfer transactions, arguably one of the most command transactions on the NEM blockchain.
+This chapter will cover transfer transactions, arguably one of the most common transactions on the NEM blockchain.

+## Unisig transactions

+We start with unisig transactions.
+These transactions are initiated from the account sending the funds, and can immediately be accepted in a block.
 As a reminder, the type of these transactions is `0x101`, or `257`.
 Let's take a closer look at a transaction we have already seen in the [blockchain requests](/04-blockchain-requests#getting-a-transaction-by-its-hash-transaction-get) section, when we validated an [Apostile](https://blog.nem.io/apostille/) signature.